TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.agentextensions/virtualmachine-ade-rca-prerequisite-not-enough-memory.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
-The operation on the Azure Disk Encryption for Linux extension on your virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because you do not have enough memory for encrypting the VM.
+The operation on the Azure Disk Encryption for Linux extension on your virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because you don't have enough memory for encrypting the VM.
 <!--/issueDescription-->
-To avoid this issue, please check the [supported VMs and operating systems](https://docs.microsoft.com/azure/virtual-machines/linux/disk-encryption-overview#supported-vms-and-operating-systems) to make sure your setup needs to comply with all the prerequisites.
+To avoid this issue, check the [supported VMs and operating systems](https://docs.microsoft.com/azure/virtual-machines/linux/disk-encryption-overview#supported-vms-and-operating-systems) to make sure your setup needs to comply with all the prerequisites.

+## Resources
-To get a full list of the requirements:<br>
+*See the full list of the requirements:*<br>

 * [Azure Disk Encryption for Linux VMs](https://docs.microsoft.com/azure/virtual-machines/linux/disk-encryption-overview)<br>
 * [Azure Disk Encryption prerequisites for virtual machines and virtual machine scale sets](https://docs.microsoft.com/azure/security/azure-security-disk-encryption-prerequisites)